 PLAN OF THE CARDBOARD FOR THE CYLINDER

 (The scale is approximative, because of the imprecision of the drawing program.
-Use the dimensions instead of reproducing the schemas, which are here for indications, to allow to visualise the work to be done.)
+Use the dimensions instead of reproducing the schema, which are here for indications, to allow to visualize the work to be done.)

 Just change 78 by 45 on the plan : - rhythm : between 7 and 13 - turntable : 45 tours by minute = 45 tours for 60 seconds. - In one second, the turntable makes : 45 / 60 = 0,75 tour - one raw of 10 wholes (10 flashes) => a rhythm of 10 x 0,75 = 7,5 flashes /second = - 1 raw of 12 holes = 12 x 0,75 = 9 etc... with 14 and 16.
 Then you measure your turntable, and do just as on the plan, except you make more wholes, using the rule of three : You probably learnt it at school when you were a kid : if 15 kg of potatoes cost 6 $, how much will cost 5 kg?
 Here is a mnemotechnic to remind it : You write it down on a paper : one columns for the potatoes, one for the $ :

 Then you make a cross like a X between the two columns